 Bad fruit doesn’t just bring shame and embarrassment on churches.
 It makes Christianity appear irrelevant as a genuine, life-changing entity.

-Three: Counterfeit money works only if it’s fooling people.
-Once everyone knows it’s fake, it’s irrelevant.
+Once everyone knows counterfeit money is fake, it’s irrelevant.
 But until then, a lot of people can be cheated.

 The same is true with counterfeit Christianity.
 Here are Jesus’ own words of warning: “Many will come in My name, saying, ‘I am the Christ,’ and will deceive many” (Matthew 24:5).